joriswitstok/mercurius/README.md

 - `seaborn`
 - `mock`

-The file `mercurius3.yml` can be used to create an `conda` environment in Python 3 (see the (`conda` documentation)[https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html] for more details) containing all the required modules:
+The file `mercurius3.yml` can be used to create an `conda` environment in Python 3 (see the `conda` [documentation on environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for more details) containing all the required modules:

 ```
 conda env create -f mercurius3.yml